Romantic Things to Do in Tasmania for a Date With a Difference

 Recharge With a Spa Day

 Plenty of day spas in Tasmania offer couples’ experiences, but few are as stunningly picturesque as the Waldheim Alpine Spa at the iconic Cradle Mountain Lodge.
-For an indulgent date idea, book one of the three couples’ packages at the spa – Couples Recovery, Ultimate Indulgence or Cradle Rejuvenation – and enjoy hot stone massages, scrubs, facials and exclusive use of the sanctuary area including the hot tub with a view of the ancient, World Heritage-listed wilderness beyond.
-Come on, you’ve earned it.
+For an indulgent date idea, book one of the three couples’ packages at the spa – Couples Recovery, Ultimate Indulgence or Cradle Rejuvenation – and enjoy hot stone massages, scrubs, facials and exclusive use of the sanctuary area, including the hot tub with a view of the ancient, World Heritage-listed wilderness beyond.
+Come on, you’ve both earned it.

 4038 Cradle Mountain Road, Cradle Mountain